Jimoriluo/otrs2Wechatbot/README.md

 ## SETUP otrs2slack

-Open the .secrets file in an editor and setup the URLs and MySQL connection.
+Copy .secrets.dist to .secrets file, open it in an editor and setup the URLs and MySQL connection.